-You’ve reached a point where it’s time to go out on your own and become an entrepreneur.
+You have reached a point where its time to go out on your own and become an entrepreneur.

 Don’t forget to reserve your copy of our latest publication, being released soon:

 - Become pre-qualified for financing.
-It’s an easy process, costs nothing, you have no obligation to the lender and most importantly its provides you with insight as to what you can reasonably afford.
+Its an easy process, costs nothing, you have no obligation to the lender and most importantly it provides you with insight as to what you can reasonably afford.

 - When possible, purchase a practice before you purchase a home